bartosz-paternoga/Blockchain_Smart_Contract_Crowd_Funding/README.md

 This is a deployed blockchain smart contract for crowd funding app.
 Webapp is running on ethereum rinkeby test network.
+Smart contract written with solidity, frontend with nextjs.

 Live Demo at https://murmuring-gorge-90888.herokuapp.com